edgexfoundry/edgex-docs/docs_src/design/ucr/Protocol-Info-In-Device.md

 The requirement is to support the protocol-specific attribute values (e.g. HoldingRegister) in the Device as well as the Device Profile (for backward compatibility).

 - If only the Device contains a protocol-specific attribute, it is used for that device.
-- If only the Device Profile contains a protocol-specific attribute, it is used for all Devices that have that Device Profile.
+- If only the Device Profile contains a protocol-specific attribute, it is used for all Devices having that Device Profile.
 - If both the Device Profile and the Device contain a protocol-specific attribute, the entry in the Device overrides the one in the Device Profile.

 ## Related Issues